MaxHalleran/taolist/README.md

 - PostgreSql

 ## Devlog

+v 0.7.0 - Item creation is now added, users can add item to their todo lists and look through the items within their todo lists.

 v0.6.1 - Added dummy options for the create an item field as well as attached the make an item function to the todolists themselves.